MetinOpenBot/OpenBot/README.md

 - Changed installation method (now you are not required to add files to the game folder)
 - Now teleports reloads the environment after each teleport
 - Minor bug fixes

+v2.0:
+- Add farmbot (Use this to farm metins or to mine ore)
+- Add Skillbot (Using active skills like aura or enchanted blade, is mounting and dismounting horse if needed)
+- Add Radar (List of interesting instances around with posibility to warp to them)
+- Add AntiExp (Automaticly donate exp do guild)
+- Add ChannelSwitcher (Instantly connecting to chosen channel)
+- Fix a lot of bugs, crashes are very rare now